Challenging Field Sobriety Tests

 Issues around pre-existing conditions could impact your test results.
-For example, if you have an injury, you may not be able to perform the one leg stand test.
-Additionally, concussions causing nystagmus, neurological disorders, back, leg, or feet problems have the potential of causing you to have difficulty on these tests.
+For example, if you have an injury, you may not be able to perform the one-leg stand test.
+Additionally, concussions causing nystagmus, neurological disorders, and back, leg, or foot problems have the potential of causing you to have difficulty on these tests.

 Stress and Pressure